PhD, University of Kentucky, 2007

 MA, University of Kentucky, 2002

 I am also actively engaged in the training and education of research staff, current and past postdoctoral fellows, graduate students, and other faculty in qualitative research methods and data analysis.
 I am the director the MHS in Social Factors in the Department of Health, Behavior and Society.
 I teach several qualitative data methodology analysis courses for the JHSPH and broader public health community, including Theory and Practice in Qualitative Data Analysis and Interpretation for the Social and Behavioral Sciences, Using Software in Qualitative Research and Analysis, and Ethnographic Fieldwork.
 I work with postdoctoral fellows, junior faculty, and doctoral students to mentor and train them in the integration of qualitative methods into research projects on a broad range of topics related to HIV and its prevention.
 I also collaborate with faculty in the design and implementation of research projects that incorporate qualitative methods and perspectives.

 Honors and Awards

 Jeffrey A. Kelly Research Development Award, the Medical College of Wisconsin (2012)

-Outstanding Medical Student Teach, Global Health Pathway, the Medical College of Wisconsin (2011)
+Outstanding Medical Student Teaching, Global Health Pathway, the Medical College of Wisconsin (2011)

 Margaret Lantis Award for Excellence in Original Research by a Graduate Student (2007)